 Recommendations will then be discussed, which may include therapy, supports in school, strategies in the home, etc. Options for accessing funding and financial supports will be discussed.

-The clinical diagnostic assessment report will then be provided within two weeks.
+The clinical diagnostic assessment report will provided on the same day.

 The overarching aim of the feedback session is for parents/carers to leave with an understanding of their child's functioning, ways that they can help to support their development and wellbeing, where and how to access appropriate supports, and with a sense of empowerment.